LeoLovina/react_practice/Training/react-complete-guide/React.md

     - Use node.js for development preview server
 - use NPM to transform the JSX to javascript code
 - A component in React is just a JavaScript function.
 A special JavaScript function that use JSX code to return HTML.
+- JSX code is just syntactic suger and has transformed two methods called on React object.
-- Split a application into smaller building blocks (components).
+- Split an application into smaller building blocks (components).
 Every component is focused on one core task.
 # props
 - are arguments passed into React components.
 - are passed to components via HTML attributes
+## props.children
+- is a built property.
+- is a reserved name in props
+- it is used to display whatever you include between the opening and closing tags when invoking a component.
 ``` javascript
 <Component name='John' />